How it works

 This article explains how to set up Target ROAS for any Shopping campaign, and how to monitor and optimize your strategy once it’s in place.

 Before you begin

-Before you can turn on target ROAS bidding, you first need to enable conversion tracking for your Shopping campaign.
-Learn more about conversion values.
+Before you can turn on Target ROAS bidding, you first need to enable conversion tracking for your Shopping campaign.
+Learn more about conversion tracking

 - Select the campaign you want to edit.

 - Click Settings in the page menu for this campaign.

 - Open Bidding and then click Change bid strategy.

 - Select Target ROAS from the drop-down menu.

 Your Target ROAS is the average conversion value (for example, revenue) you'd like to get for each dollar you spend on ads.
 Try setting a Target ROAS based on the historical conversion value per cost data for the ad groups or campaigns you'd like to apply this strategy to.
 As a general rule, look into the average conversion value divided by cost from the last 4 weeks.

 Keep in mind that the Target ROAS you set may influence the conversion volume you get.
 For example, setting a target that's too high may limit the amount of traffic your ads get.
 Learn more About Target ROAS bidding